Clean Eating: Why You Should Consider "Going Green" With Your DietOct. 9, 2019 - Sheshe Giddens

 Asparagus is in season during the spring.
 Choose stalks with dry tight tips.
 Wrap them in a damp paper towel and store them in a plastic bag in the refrigerator for up to four days.
 Dress asparagus with a little olive oil, salt and pepper before grilling, steaming or roasting it.

-Add some thin slices of smooth avocado to your sandwich or salad without feeling guilty.
 The monounsaturated fat in avocado is what’s mostly responsible for avocado’s super food status.
 This type of “happy fat” can help drive down levels of bad cholesterol.
 It is also good for your heart, skin and joints.
 (Related: Is Avocado Toast Actually Healthy?)

 3. Brussels sprouts